isovector/certainty-by-construction/src/book/4-relations.lagda.md

 which relate two elements of the same type.
 It is under this category that things like equality and orderings fall.
 You will not be surprised to learn that homogeneous relations are a special case of heterogeneous ones.
-In the Agda standard library, this is known as `Rel`:
+In the Agda standard library, this is known as `type:Rel`:

 ```agda
   Rel : Set a → (ℓ : Level) → Set (a ⊔ lsuc ℓ)